robotmischief/budget-buddy/README.md

 ## **Nice to have features**
 ---
-There is so much to learn and implement that I decided to keep a checklist -althought looking at it is overwhelming 😬
+There is so much to learn and implement that I decided to keep a checklist of all the things I'd like to add eventually

 - [X] Write a readme to the repo :)
 - [ ] A more semantic HTML